 Romani, or Romany, is an Indo-Aryan language spoken by about 5-6 million Roma people throughtout Europe and the USA.
-The largest concetration of Roma people live in Romania.
+The largest concetrations of Roma people live in Turkey, Spain and Romania.
 In English these people are often called Gypsies.
 The language is closely related to the languages of northern India, particularly Punjabi, and the Roma are thought to have originally come from that region.
 Some people consider Romani to be a group of dialects while others think there are several, closely-related Romani languages.

 The Muslim invasions of the northern part of the Indian subcontinent around 1000 AD resulted in massive movements of populations, probably including the ancestors of the Roma, who are thought to have moved into Anatolia.
 In 1300, after the Mongolian invasion of Europe, the Roma moved west into Europe and took up a mainly nomadic lifestyle.